kendyl93/brastlewark/README.md

 # APP

+**App was created to take part in previous recrutation process purposes**

 I created the app with `create-react-app` to avoid configuration to start react project.
 I would like to start shortly, so I think it will be better to help myself with the starting boilerplate.

 ## Installed packages